-550 The cause of the relationships in Figure 8 is unclear, but they are robust to the choices we made in our analysis.
-If we fix the period ranges defining the three wave types (to 10 to 50 551 552 minutes, 50 minutes to 4 hours, and 4 hours to 1 day or the Coriolis period), the contribution by 553 the high frequency waves to the total flux still increases with the magnitude of the total flux, and 554 the contribution by the low frequency waves still decreases (not shown).
-Figure 1 implies that, when the total momentum flux is low, many of the wavelet coefficients in the high-frequency 555 556 band are deleted because they do not meet the noise threshold.
-If we eliminate the noise threshold criteria and retain all wavelet coefficients regardless of their magnitude, the fraction of 557 558 the total fluxes due to the high frequency waves increases, but the increase is only noticeable at 559 total flux magnitudes below 2 mPa or so (not shown).
-Below 2 mPa, the high-, medium-, and 560 low-frequency curves become approximately flat.
-Finally, though our analyses have focused on 561 waves over the oceans, if we perform the same frequency-band decomposition on data from all 562 regions not colored in in Figure 3, we see the same trends in the high- and low-frequency momentum fluxes ("All Other Data," Figure 8).
-This result includes all the data collected over 563 land, indicating that, in this respect, non-orographic and orographic gravity waves behave 564 565 similarly.
+The cause of the relationships in Figure 8 is unclear, but they are robust to the choices we made in our analysis.
+If we fix the period ranges defining the three wave types (to 10 to 50 minutes, 50 minutes to 4 hours, and 4 hours to 1 day or the Coriolis period), the contribution by the high frequency waves to the total flux still increases with the magnitude of the total flux, and the contribution by the low frequency waves still decreases (not shown).
+Figure 1 implies that, when the total momentum flux is low, many of the wavelet coefficients in the high-frequency band are deleted because they do not meet the noise threshold.
+If we eliminate the noise threshold criteria and retain all wavelet coefficients regardless of their magnitude, the fraction of the total fluxes due to the high frequency waves increases, but the increase is only noticeable at total flux magnitudes below 2 mPa or so (not shown).
+Below 2 mPa, the high-, medium-, and low-frequency curves become approximately flat.
+Finally, though our analyses have focused on waves over the oceans, if we perform the same frequency-band decomposition on data from all regions not colored in in Figure 3, we see the same trends in the high- and low-frequency momentum fluxes ("All Other Data," Figure 8).
+This result includes all the data collected over land, indicating that, in this respect, non-orographic and orographic gravity waves behave similarly.

-566 Combined with the results in Tables 1 and 3, Figure 8 offers a time-dependent 567 interpretation of the approximately ω^{-1} dependence of the gravity wave momentum flux 568 spectrum mentioned earlier.
-At most times and in most places in the lower stratosphere, the 569 gravity wave momentum flux has a magnitude on the order of 1 mPa, and low-frequency waves 570 contribute the most to the flux and high-frequency waves contribute the least.
-The time-mean 571 momentum flux frequency spectrum reflects these conditions.
-Less than 1% of the time,

-572 however, the momentum flux has an amplitude on the order of 10 mPa or higher, most of which

-573 is attributed to high-frequency waves, and the momentum flux frequency spectrum momentarily 574 has a shallower slope.
-Also rarely, the amplitude of the momentum flux is much smaller than 1

-575 mPa; the slope then is steeper.
+Combined with the results in Tables 1 and 3, Figure 8 offers a time-dependent interpretation of the approximately ω^{-1} dependence of the gravity wave momentum flux spectrum mentioned earlier.
+At most times and in most places in the lower stratosphere, the gravity wave momentum flux has a magnitude on the order of 1 mPa, and low-frequency waves contribute the most to the flux and high-frequency waves contribute the least.
+The time-mean momentum flux frequency spectrum reflects these conditions.
+Less than 1% of the time, however, the momentum flux has an amplitude on the order of 10 mPa or higher, most of which is attributed to high-frequency waves, and the momentum flux frequency spectrum momentarily has a shallower slope.
+Also rarely, the amplitude of the momentum flux is much smaller than 1 mPa; the slope then is steeper.

-578 7 Summary and discussion 579
+7 Summary and discussion

-Our aim in this paper has been to estimate and build a consistent statistical description of gravity 580 581 wave momentum fluxes from Project Loon balloon data, starting with mean momentum fluxes, then describing their probability distributions, then studying the dependence of the momentum 582 flux on the background wind and the wave frequency.
-The maps of mean momentum fluxes 583 584 presented in Figure 2 show large-scale patterns in the zonal flux, with largely westward fluxes in 585 the mid-latitudes and a mix of easterly and westerly fluxes in the tropics.
-Liu et al. (2022) studied tropical momentum fluxes by coupling a gravity wave parameterization to winds from 586 587 atmospheric reanalysis and convective latent heating profiles derived from observations and 588 obtained an eastward mean zonal momentum flux near the equator in the tropical tropopause layer (see their Figure 6).
-While we found large regions of eastward momentum fluxes near the 589 590 equator in the Tropical Pacific and Indian Oceans, the mean zonal momentum flux in the 591 Tropical Atlantic is westward.
-That mean zonal flux, though, is the result of a cancellation 592 between larger mean eastward and westward fluxes (Table 1) and is likely affected by sampling 593 biases.
+Our aim in this paper has been to estimate and build a consistent statistical description of gravity wave momentum fluxes from Project Loon balloon data, starting with mean momentum fluxes, then describing their probability distributions, then studying the dependence of the momentum flux on the background wind and the wave frequency.
+The maps of mean momentum fluxes presented in Figure 2 show large-scale patterns in the zonal flux, with largely negative fluxes in the mid-latitudes and a mix of positive and negative fluxes in the tropics.
+Liu et al. (2022) studied tropical momentum fluxes by coupling a gravity wave parameterization to winds from atmospheric reanalysis and convective latent heating profiles derived from observations and obtained an positive mean zonal momentum flux near the equator in the tropical tropopause layer (see their Figure 6).
+While we found large regions of positive momentum fluxes near the equator in the Tropical Pacific and Indian Oceans, the mean zonal momentum flux in the Tropical Atlantic is negative.
+That negative flux, though, is the result of a cancellation between larger mean eastward and westward fluxes (Table 1) and is likely affected by sampling biases.
 More observations would be needed to comment further on Liu et al.'s result.